Events & news

 When it’s all too much

 “If you feel too much, there’s still a place for you.
 If you feel too much, don’t go.
 If this world is too painful, stop and rest.
 It’s OK to stop and rest.
-If you need a break, it’s OK to say you need a break.” ~Jamie Tworkowski While I’m on a break, I invite you to explore the full “Life Lines” site on your browser, which shows many additional features and articles that aren’t included in your email subscription.
-Most of all, I hope that you, too, will find ways to nourish your soul if you’re feeling “too much” and you need time off. ~CL
+If you need a break, it’s OK to say you need a break.” ~Jamie Tworkowski While I’m on a break, I invite you to explore the “Life Lines” site on your browser, which shows many additional features and articles that aren’t included in your email subscription.
+Meanwhile, I hope that you, too, will find ways to nourish your soul if you’re feeling “too much” and you need time off. ~CL UPDATE (2/25/25): Thank you for your encouraging…

 • Events & news